 We recommend contacting your current banker to obtain a PPP Loan.

-The Small Business Administration’s (SBA) Economic Injury Disaster Loan program provides small businesses with working capital loans of up to $2 million that can provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing.
-If you meet the qualification criteria to apply for an EIDL loan, submit an application to the SBA, and you will receive a $10,000 advance within three business days—that does not need to be repaid.
+The Small Business Administration’s (SBA) Economic Injury Disaster Loan program provides small businesses with working capital loans that can provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing.
+If you meet the qualification criteria to apply for an EIDL loan, submit an application to the SBA.
 The loan advance will provide economic relief to businesses that are currently experiencing a temporary loss of revenue.
-If you also receive a PPP loan, the $10,000 advance would reduce any loan forgiveness by that amount.
 The link below will take you to the SBA’s streamlined loan application.

 State and Other COVID-19 Financial Support Programs